iTwenty/personal-website/content/posts/08-dark-side-swiftui/index.md

 authors: [itwenty]
 ---

-Being a huge Pink Floyd fan, I recently requested my wife, a budding painter, to paint the cover art for the band's most successful album - The Dark Side of the Moon.
+Being a big Pink Floyd fan, I recently requested my wife, a budding painter, to paint the cover art for the band's most successful album - The Dark Side of the Moon.
 Here's what she came up with:

 {{< image src="dsotm_painting.jpg" alt="Dark Side of the Moon Painting" position="center" style="border-radius: 8px;" >}}